Pochaiv Lavra: Recent history

 When Nazi Germany invaded the USSR on 22 June 1941, the Germans did not close the Lavra, but they did confiscate all that the Soviets could not get their hands on.
 During this time the Ukrainian Autocephalous Orthodox Church was formed.
 The Germans supported that church and forcefully transferred some of the Orthodox property to it.
-However, the Pochayiv Lavra refused to follow, what it called, a schism.
+However, the Pochaiv Lavra refused to follow, what it called, a schism.
 Instead, in 1941 it became the center of the "Autonomist" movement, which claimed jurisdictional subordination to Moscow while at the same time being free to act independently of Moscow so long as the Moscow Patriarch was under Soviet control.

-During the WWII the Soviet policy toward religion completely seemingly changed.
-Reestablishing the patriarchy, the Russian Orthodox church (MP) took a strong pro-soviet position against the Nazis and participated in the resistance on territories under Nazis.
-Whilst being a very visible centre of Orthodoxy prevented the Lavra taking such an active role as it potentially could, nevertheless it did provide refuge to the local population from Nazi persecution.
-In August 1944 the Red Army liberated Volhynia and this time the soldiers bowed to its mighty walls.
+During WWII the Soviet policy toward religion seemingly changed completely.
+After the reestablishment of patriarchy, the Russian Orthodox church (MP) took a strong pro-Soviet position against the Nazis and participated in the resistance on territories under Nazis.
+Whilst being a very visible centre of Orthodoxy prevented the Lavra from taking such an active role as it potentially could, nevertheless it did provide refuge to the local population from Nazi persecution.
+In August 1944 the Red Army liberated Volhynia and it is said "this time the soldiers bowed to its mighty walls."

 Following the war, the Lavra was situated on a territory which contained the largest concentration of Orthodox parishes in the USSR.
-Its position of a forepost of state-sponsored Russian Orthodoxy in western Ukraine was even more reinforced in 1948 after the Soviet state-organised Synod of Lviv, which terminated the Union of Brest and forcibly disbanded Greek Catholicism in Eastern Galicia by converting them to Russian Orthodoxy.
+Its position as a forepost of Orthodoxy in western Ukraine was even more reinforced in 1948 after the Soviet state-organised Synod of Lviv, which terminated the Union of Brest and forcibly disbanded Greek Catholicism in Eastern Galicia by converting them to Russian Orthodoxy.
 However the post-war permissive attitude towards religion in the Soviet Union promptly ended with the new Thaw policy of Nikita Khrushchev in the late 1950s.
 During this time the Lavra came under extensive pressure from the Soviet government, subjected to regular raids and searches as well as constant monitoring.
-A museum of atheism was opened in one of the confiscated church buildings in 1959.
+A museum of atheism was opened in one of the confiscated church buildings in 1959.The monastery buildings were confiscated by the Soviets, and from the 1960s until 2000 the monks were required to pay rent.
 Yet despite this pressure the Lavra survived closure, and by the end of the 1970s was the main theological centre of Moscow Patriarchy's Ukrainian Exarchate in the Russian Orthodox Church.